JayTechDev/GuardTech/SECURITY.md

 - Manage Channels

 ## Server Configuration
-To maximize the security of Power, implement the following server configuration best practices:
+To maximize the security of GuardTech, implement the following server configuration best practices:
-1. Role Hierarchy: Ensure that Power's role is positioned higher in the role hierarchy than the roles it moderates.
+1. Role Hierarchy: Ensure that GuardTech's role is positioned higher in the role hierarchy than the roles it moderates.
-2. Restricted Channels: Limit Power's access to sensitive channels.
+2. Restricted Channels: Limit GuardTech's access to sensitive channels.
-3. Channel Audit Logs: Enable Discord's channel audit logs to monitor Power's actions.
+3. Channel Audit Logs: Enable Discord's channel audit logs to monitor GuardTech's actions.
-4. Regular Updates: Keep Power and its dependencies up to date.
+4. Regular Updates: Keep GuardTech and its dependencies up to date.

 ## Data Handling
 When handling data, follow these guidelines: